SO18 - Harefield, Midanbury and Townhill Park

 The Mosaic Way was a project funded by Big Local and the SO18 partnership’s Locally Trusted Organisation (TWICS), with a grant from the People’s Health Trust.
 Thirty residents met to create nature-themed mosaics, supported by experienced community artists.
 When the Covid-19 lockdowns stopped them meeting in person, the group kept in touch over WhatsApp and continued working on their own mosaics.
 Over 60 mosaic tiles were installed across the area, plus two larger mosaics, made by different people working on separate pieces which were brought together.

+A short film was commissioned telling the story of the Mosaic Way which helped create a more positive perception of the area with coverage from local press.
 The partnership considered the project to have had a positive impact on people’s health as walking trail routes and spotter sheets’ for families and local schools were created around the mosaics.

 Having a project to do and meeting new people was great – especially through lockdown – I found life had a new purpose.”